Contact the Core Division

 Brandenburg, C.A. and G. Scudder.
 "The Global Module Program: Using Technology to Promote International Dialogue."
 Champlain College, Summer Educator's Institute: "Reaching Today's Students: Integrating NEW Technology into the Classroom," July 2010.

 Brandenburg, C.A., R. Hunt, K.J.
 Thomas.
 Poster designers: Nathan Terrill and Tyler Wintringham, students, Graphic Design and Digital Media.
 "Science, Science Fiction, and Scientific Revolutions: A Humanistic Approach to Understanding the Role of Science and Technology in Society."
 NCSCE Washington Symposium and SENCER Capitol Hill Poster Session, 2010.

 Brandenburg, C.A.
 Poster designer: Craig McKeon, student, Graphic Design and Digital Media.
 "Weaving Science into the Fabric of Higher Education."
 NCSCE Washington Symposium and SENCER Capitol Hill Poster Session, 2009.

 Brandenburg, C.A., S.F.
 Cohen, K.J.
 Thomas.
 "Too Much Information!
 Helping Students Effectively Deal with Information Overload."
 Association for General and Liberal Studies, November 2008.

-Interactive Approaches to Delivering Nonclinical Curricular Content in a Post-Graduate Setting: Working in collaboration with the Director of the Internal Medicine Residency Training Program and Vice Chair for Education and Training at the University of Colorado, we are piloting pilot some innovative approaches for delivering core content to today's "Generation Y" post-graduate residents and assessing outcomes.
+Interactive Approaches to Delivering Nonclinical Curricular Content in a Post-Graduate Setting: Working in collaboration with the Director of the Internal Medicine Residency Training Program and Vice Chair for Education and Training at the University of Colorado, we are piloting some innovative approaches for delivering core content to today's "Generation Y" post-graduate residents and assessing outcomes.